 10 Reasons Why Machine Translation Engines Will Hardly Ever Replace Human Translators

-Earlier this year Google announced the launch of a neural machine translation system (GNMT) and declared the following: “human and Google Neural Machine translations are nearly indistinguishable”.
+In 2017, Google announced the launch of a neural machine translation system (GNMT) and declared the following: “human and Google Neural Machine translations are nearly indistinguishable”.

 However, ex-post, Google Translate still cannot provide an intelligible translation of texts that are a bit more complex than everyday speech.